 How to Tell If a Moving Company Is a Broker

-While moving brokers are not inherently bad, there are many who are unscrupulous and misrepresent themselves as moving companies.
-The U.S. Department of Transportation reports that over 3,600 complaints they get annually typically involved disreputable companies taking advantage of people who do not know the difference between a moving broker and a moving company.1
+While moving brokers are not inherently bad, many are unscrupulous and misrepresent themselves as moving companies.
+The U.S. Department of Transportation reports that over 3,600 complaints they get annually typically involve disreputable companies taking advantage of people who do not know the difference between a moving broker and a moving company.1

-With statistics like that, the motto “buyer beware” is pretty apt when it comes to looking for the Twin Cities moving company to take on your relocation.
+With statistics like that, the motto “buyer beware” is pretty apt when it comes to looking for the Georgia moving company to take on your relocation.
 While you may not avoid moving brokers altogether, knowing when you are dealing with one and not a moving company is helpful.
-Our professional movers in Minneapolis explain how to identify “red flags” to help you avoid potentially falling victim to fraud.
+Our professional movers in Alpharetta explain how to identify “red flags” to help you avoid potentially falling victim to fraud.

 What Is a Moving Broker?